Jewish Community Concerns

 The same authors call for “grappling with ways to connect anti-Zionism in the context of Middle East politics to anti-racist and anti-imperialist movements in the U.S.”

-Critical Ethnic Studies Association, BDS, and Antisemitism
+Liberated Ethnic Studies Ideology, Anti-Zionism, and Antisemitism

-• The CESA membership passed a “Resolution on Academic Boycott of Israeli Academic Institutions,” naming the call to BDS a “political and intellectual project” of Critical Ethnic Studies (July, 2014).
+• All 13 members of the founding board of Critical (Liberated) Ethnic Studies Association (CESA) are BDS movement activists.
+The CESA membership passed a “Resolution on Academic Boycott of Israeli Academic Institutions,” naming the call to BDS a “political and intellectual project” of Critical Ethnic Studies (July, 2014).

-Connection between ESMC principles and Anti-Zionism
+Connection between Liberated ES principles and Anti-Zionism

 • Edward Said, a founder of postcolonial studies, was a Palestinian-American academic who equated Zionism and Israel with colonialism, erasing 3,000 years of Jewish history, identity, and rights in their ancestral home.
 (He was also an advisor to the PLO and Yasser Arafat.)